 The Nectar mattress is 12 inches tall and made up of five layers (if you include its two covers).
 The top cover is made with a poly-blend material that also features cooling capabilities, thanks to its moisture-wicking polyethylene microfibers.

 Three CertiPUR-US® certified foam layers make up the bulk of the mattress.
-The first is a 2-inch gel memory foam layer, designed to run cooler than traditional memory foam and provide pressure relief.
+The first is a 1-inch memory foam layer designed to provide pressure relief.
 Next is a 3-inch layer of a more responsive foam that also promotes alignment.
-Finally, the base of the mattress is made up of 7 inches of thick foam to give the bed its stability.
+Finally, the base of the mattress is made up of 8 inches of thick foam to give the bed its stability.

 The lower cover was engineered to keep your mattress and all its layers in place.